DIVIDENDS, DISTRIBUTIONS AND TAXABLE INCOME

 Main Street currently pays regular monthly dividends to its stockholders and periodically pays supplemental dividends to its stockholders.
 Future dividends, if any, will be determined by its Board of Directors on a quarterly basis.
-Main Street paid regular monthly dividends of $0.215 per share, totaling $48.1 million, or $0.645 per share, for the three months ended September 30, 2022, and $141.2 million, or $1.94 per share, for the nine months ended September 30, 2022 compared to aggregate regular monthly dividends of $42.3 million, or $0.615 per share, for the three months ended September 30, 2021, and $126.2 million, or $1.85 per share, for the nine months ended September 30, 2021.
-Main Street also paid a supplemental dividend of $7.6 million, or $0.10 per share, during the three months ended September 30, 2022, and $18.5 million, or $0.25 per share, during the nine months ended September 30, 2022.
-Main Street did not pay a supplemental dividend during the three or nine months ended September 30, 2021.
+Main Street paid regular monthly dividends of $0.225 per share, totaling $53.6 million, or $0.675 per share, for the three months ended March 31, 2023 compared to aggregate regular monthly dividends of $46.0 million, or $0.645 per share, for the three months ended March 31, 2022.
+Main Street also paid a supplemental dividend of $14.0 million, or $0.175 per share, during the three months ended March 31, 2023 compared to supplemental dividends paid of $5.4 million, or $0.075 per share, during the three months ended March 31, 2022.

 The determination of the tax attributes for Main Street’s distributions is made annually, based upon its taxable income for the full year and distributions paid for the full year.
 Therefore, a determination made on an interim basis may not be representative of the actual tax attributes of distributions for a full year.
 Ordinary dividend distributions from a RIC do not qualify for the 20% maximum tax rate (plus a 3.8% Medicare surtax, if applicable) on dividend income from domestic corporations and qualified foreign corporations, except to the extent that the RIC received the income in the form of qualifying dividends from domestic corporations and qualified foreign corporations.
 The tax attributes for distributions will generally include both ordinary income and qualified dividends, but may also include either one or both of capital gains and return of capital.

-Listed below is a reconciliation of “Net increase in net assets resulting from operations” to taxable income and to total distributions declared to common stockholders for the nine months ended September 30, 2022 and 2021.
+Listed below is a reconciliation of “Net increase in net assets resulting from operations” to taxable income and to total distributions declared to common stockholders for the three months ended March 31, 2023 and 2022.

 The income tax expense (benefit) for Main Street is generally composed of (i) deferred tax expense (benefit), which is primarily the result of the net activity relating to the portfolio investments held in the Taxable Subsidiaries, including changes in loss carryforwards, changes in net unrealized appreciation or depreciation and other temporary book tax differences, and (ii) current tax expense, which is primarily the result of current U.S. federal income and state taxes and excise taxes on Main Street’s estimated undistributed taxable income.
 The income tax expense, or benefit, and the related tax assets and liabilities generated by the Taxable Subsidiaries, if any, are reflected in Main Street’s Consolidated Statements of Operations.
-Main Street’s provision for income taxes was comprised of the following for the three and nine months ended September 30, 2022 and 2021 (amounts in thousands):
+Main Street’s provision for income taxes was comprised of the following for the three months ended March 31, 2023 and 2022: